carlinmack/afp/src/hugo/content/entries/Probabilistic_While.md

     "date": "2017-05-05",
     "notify": "mail@andreas-lochbihler.de",
     "abstract": "\nThis AFP entry defines a probabilistic while operator based on\nsub-probability mass functions and formalises zero-one laws and variant\nrules for probabilistic loop termination.
-As applications, we\nimplement probabilistic algorithms for the Bernoulli, geometric and\narbitrary uniform distributions that only use fair coin flips, and\nprove them correct and terminating with probability 1.", "extra-history": "\nChange history:\n[2018-02-02]:\nAdded a proof that probabilistic conditioning can be implemented by repeated sampling.\n(revision 305867c4e911)<br>"
+As applications, we\nimplement probabilistic algorithms for the Bernoulli, geometric and\narbitrary uniform distributions that only use fair coin flips, and\nprove them correct and terminating with probability 1.", "extra-history": "\nChange history:\n[2018-02-02]:\nAdded a proof that probabilistic conditioning can be implemented by repeated sampling.\n(revision 305867c4e911)<br>", "licence": "BSD"
 }